My Tri-C

 review

-• CLOA will review the rubric feedback from our workshop sessions along with representatives from courses that are mapped to ELOs and anyone else at the College who would like to be on the review team.
+• CLOA reviews the rubric feedback from our workshop sessions along with representatives from courses that are mapped to ELOs.

-• CLOA will regularly compare our ELOs with ODHE and HLC to make sure we are staying up to date.
+• CLOA regularly compares our ELOs with ODHE and HLC to make sure we are staying up to date.

 Additional information requested in our faculty notification emails.

-• A quick reference guide with links to the longer instructions, if needed
+• A quick reference guide with links to the longer instructions are included if needed

 • ELO workshops schedule and recordings of previous sessions